mapbender/mapbender-documentation/en/book/installation.rst

 parameters in the file **app/config/parameters.yml**.
 This file is using YAML syntax, so be aware that you can **not** use tabs for indenting.
 Be careful about this and use whitespaces instead.

-Your database configuration in the parameters.yml could look like this when you use PostgreSQL:
+Your database configuration in the parameters.yml file could look like this when you use PostgreSQL:

 .. code-block:: yaml